Wage Rigidity: A Quantitative Solution to Several Asset Pricing Puzzles

 Charles A. Dice Center Working Paper No. 2012-16

 In standard production models wage volatility is far too high and equity volatility is far too low.
-A simple modification - sticky wages due to infrequent resetting - allows us to match both the (i) smoother wages and (ii) volatile returns.
-Furthermore, the model produces other puzzling features of financial data: (iii) high Sharpe Ratios, (iv) low and smooth interest rates, (v) time-varying equity volatility and premium, and (vi) a value premium.
-In standard models, highly pro-cyclical and volatile wages are a hedge.
-The residual profit becomes unrealistically smooth, as do returns.
-Smoother wages act like operating leverage, making profits more risky.
-Bad times and unproductive firms are especially risky because committed wage payments are high relative to output.
+A simple modification - sticky wages due to infrequent resetting - allows us to match both the (i) smoother wages and (ii) high equity volatility.
+Furthermore, the model produces several other hard to explain features of financial data: (iii) high Sharpe Ratios, (iv) low and smooth interest rates, (v) time-varying equity volatility and premium, (vi) a value premium, and (vii) a downward sloping equity term structure.
+Pro-cyclical, volatile wages are a hedge for firms in standard models, smoother wages act like operating leverage, making profits and dividends more risky.

 Keywords: Wage Rigidity, Equity Volatility, Equity Premium, General Equilibrium, Production-Based Asset Pricing, Value Premium